oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/13-migrate-using-ftex/migrate-using-ftex.md

     ```
     </details>

 8. Start the Data Pump export.
-Connect as the dedicated export user, *expuser*, that you just created.
+Connect as the dedicated export user, *ftexuser*, that you just created.

     ```
     <copy>